Behavioural Therapy for Tics

-Includes looking into when tics are better vs worse and then working out strategies to spend more time in positive situations and making tricky situations easier.
+Includes looking into when tics are better vs worse and then working out strategies to spend more time in positive situations and making difficult situations easier.

-includes teaching you how to recognise and identify premonitory urges and when tics are coming.
+Includes teaching how to recognise and identify premonitory urges and when tics are coming.

-includes teaching tic hierarchy, focusing on the most problematic for the client (not others) and then learning the premonitory urge and what muscles are used for these tics.
+Includes teaching tic hierarchy, focusing on the most problematic for the client (not others), and learning the premonitory urge and what muscles are used for these tics.

-includes the therapist analysing and evaluating the tic analysis, then deciding on which competing response (CR) should be used.
-The CR is designed so that it is impossible for the tic to happen.
+Includes the therapist analysing and evaluating the tic analysis, then deciding on which competing response (CR) should be used.
+The CR is designed to make the tic not happen.